DaveBullet1050/BatoceraHelpers/README/PreferredControllerOrder README.md

 If not defined, 4 players will be assumed.

 ### Explanation of examples
 For simpsons, the configuration says if there are multiple arcade controllers, assign these first to players 1,2,3,4.
-If you run out of arcade controls, start assigning handheld controllers.  e.g. If we had 2 handheld then plugged in an arcade controller, the arcade will be assigned to player 1 (priority) then handheld to players 2 and 3.
+If you run out of arcade controls, start assigning dualshock controllers.  e.g. If we had 2 dualshock then plugged in an arcade controller, the arcade will be assigned to player 1 (priority) then dualshock to players 2 and 3.
 Even though simpsons is configured for 4 player controls, a 4th control couldn't be assigned because only 3 were physically plugged into the system.

-For outrun, if we have a wheel, use that for player 1, if no wheel is present, look for a handheld and use that.
-Finally find an arcade controller if no wheel nor handheld are present.
+For outrun, if we have a wheel, use that for player 1, if no wheel is present, look for a dualshock and use that.
+Finally find an arcade controller if no wheel nor dualshock are present.
 Since outrun is set as a 1 player game, only 1 controller will be assigned.

 That's all you need to do.